PaperTriangle/Sonic-3-AIR-Mods/README.md

 I know this is not _exactly_ like Origins, but I do not mind and kind of like it more.
 That said, this mod also includes an option for the stage fanfare and to give the final arena the Origins-esc floating off the edge...
 Or you can disable the widescreen safety and fight Big Arm like a true blue hedgehog!

 There is a compatibility with **LBZ Eggman Fleeing** and **Origins Parity Galore**!
 You will need to load this mod over the other two.

+## Gotta Go Fast!
+A mod that adds in a Fast Dash to Sonic and Knuckles, providing configurations to make the way the Fast Run works configurable and consistent.
+Can also override some ESU characters for consistency.

 ## Flying Hold Frame Fix
 Makes the animation while holding on to tails less jumpy.
 Requires another mod to be replacing the character sprites, though.
 Should work with ESU if placed below it.